opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	                     debug mode

 	              --format=FORMAT
-	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json or table.
+	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json, csv or table.

 	              -h, --help
 	                     show this help message and exit

 	       nodemgr wol

 	              forge  and  send udp wake on lan packet to mac address specified by --mac and --broadcast arguments

 	              --broadcast=BROADCAST
 	                     list of broadcast addresses, comma separated, used  by  the  'wol' action

 	              --mac=MAC
 	                     list of mac addresses, comma separated, used by the 'wol' action

 	              --color=COLOR
 	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

 	              --cron cron mode